TurkuNLP/hockey-text-generation-corpus/README.md

 # STT Scoopmatic hockey event data

 Data for the paper [*Template-free Data-to-Text Generation of Finnish Sports News*](https://www.aclweb.org/anthology/W19-6125/), containing manually paired data for 2,134 games with 36,097 game events.
+Code for paper is in [this repository](https://github.com/scoopmatic/finnish-hockey-news-generation-paper).

+* `train,dev,test.json` files with game events
+* `events.txt` cleaned texts for the events

+# LICENSE

+The data is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+When using the data please cite the following paper:

 <pre>
 @inproceedings{kanerva2019newsgen,